Skip to content

 Comparative Degree

 The comparative degree is used to compare two nouns.
-In Arcadia, we have a positive, a neutral and a negative form.
+In Arcadia, it can be a comparative of equality, superiority, or inferiority.

 • meaning: The first noun has the quality to a greater extent than the second noun.